cyhsutw/blame-me/README.md

 See who contributes more many lines of code using `git blame`.

-Paste in the `https` URL of your repo to see the report.
+Paste in the `https` URL of your repo and we'll do the rest.

 ## Requirements